How to Test Shopify Webhooks: Complete Guide

 Mandatory webhooks for apps

-Shopify retries failed webhooks for up to 48 hours with exponential backoff.
-After 48 hours of failures, the webhook subscription is automatically deleted.
+Shopify retries failed webhooks 8 times over a 4-hour period with exponential backoff.
+After 8 consecutive failures, the webhook subscription is automatically disabled.
 Monitor your webhook health in the Shopify Admin.

 5-second response time